menandmice/micetro_docs/guides/implementation/updates.rst

 Troubleshooting
 ^^^^^^^^^^^^^^^^
-The Status column will highlight if there is an error with the component, or if it is offline.
+The :guilabel:`Status` column will highlight if there is an error with the component, or if it is offline.
 Hover over the Offline or Error status for more details to help you troubleshoot.

 Updating Appliances
 ^^^^^^^^^^^^^^^^^^^^